-Why does selecting a vendor have to take so long?
-You want to be sure you are making the right selection in choosing a great vendor.
+Why does selecting a supplier have to take so long?
+You want to be sure you are making the right selection in choosing a great supplier.
 But does that have to mean you need to take a great deal of time?
 Not necessarily.

 There is another way, one that’s more akin to agile rapid prototyping.
 One that takes weeks rather than months.
 A way that strikes a chord in our perpetual beta world, with its collaborative, iterative demo-heavy approach.
 The key to its value is that it is not only faster but also still gives you confidence that you are making the right selection.
 It’s about increasing speed without compromising quality.

 Good decisions made quicker – what’s not to like?”